 I came to London under the common Australian misconception that the British don’t know what hard work means.
 Now maybe this was once true (or so I’ve been told), but if it ever was, there’s no remnants of this attitude to be found in London.
 Perhaps it’s a post-GFC trend, but everyone I know who works full time works very hard, in many cases much harder than their Australian counterparts.
 I don’t look at this as a negative though – people are passionate about their jobs.
 They may work hard, but they also play hard, and keeping the work/life/play balance is still relatively easy with the amount of annual leave you get from work and the social atmosphere.
 London is a very social city and pub drinks are generally well underway by Wednesday lunch time (Tuesdays in summer), carrying through until Sunday evenings.
 You get Monday night off 😉

-First thing is first.
 When you land in London, call JobCentre Plus and apply for a NIN (National Insurance Number).
 You will need to go in for an ‘interview’ or fill in some paperwork, which just requires you to bring prove that you’re eligible to work in the UK.

 The NIN is similar to the Australian TFN, or the American Social Security number.
 You need one to legally work in the UK and if you’ve applied but don’t get this number before your first pay day (it can take around 2 weeks to process after your interview/paperwork is received), then any money you earn will be taxed at a very high rate.

-Secondly, find yourself a recruitment agent.
+Now it’s time to find yourself a recruitment agent.
 The London job market is mostly owned by recruitment agencies.
 Due to the sheer number of people living and working in London, companies save a lot of time by outsourcing their job hunting to agencies, so much so that you are unlikely to find a job without one.
 So get online, find some good agencies, send your email and CV around and when one responds, push to meet them right away and get on their good side!
 It’s very competitive out there, so the more effort you put in, the better.

 If you intend on freelancing, you will definitely need a recruitment agent.
 Do some research into your industry and narrow down the recruitment agencies that you want to work with based on what type of clients you wish to work for, and then keep in regular contact with those agents each week, even if it’s just a quick hello or wishing them a nice weekend.